Your Complete Canal Route Planner: How to Make the Most of Your Trip

 |The Microfiber Sponge Set includes a variety of tools to keep your boat clean and streak-free.|

 Check Price on Amazon - Better Boat's lint-free microfiber sponge set includes one microfiber noodle sponge, one microfiber cloth, two microfiber sponges and a collapsible bucket for convenient storage.
-Use with metal polish, upholstery cleaner and window cleaner for seats, windows, counters, consoles, decks and more.
+Use with metal polish, upholstery cleaner, leather conditioner and window cleaner for seats, windows, counters, consoles, decks and more.

 Plan Your Time Carefully